microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServiceAppRoleAssignment.md

 ### -Id

-Specifies the `Id` of the app role (defined on the resource service principal) to assign to the client service principal.
+Specifies the `Id` of the app role (defined on the resource service principal) to assign to the principal.

 ```yaml
 Type: System.String